Purchasing a property unmarried couples

 When purchasing a property, when you are not married it is important at the outset to consider how the property is going to be owned.

 There are two ways to own a property with your partner:

 A property can be owned as Joint Tenants.
-This is where both individuals share equal ownership in the property and have equal right to keep or dispose of the property.
+This is where both individuals share equal ownership of the property and have equal rights to keep or dispose of the property.